factionsecurity/faction/README.md

 Other Features:
 1. LDAP Integration
+1. OAUTH2.0 Integration
 1. SMTP integration
-1. Extendedable with Custom Plugins similar to Burp Extender.
+1. Extendable with Custom Plugins similar to Burp Extender.
 2. Custom Report Variables

 __Want to see it in action?__ -> [Faction Video Overview](https://www.factionsecurity.com/2023/03/24/write-your-first-vulnerability-report-in-faction/)